 Made for: All ecommerce business owners, especially those who want to develop plans for customer retention or relationship building.

-The podcast also features great information on the latest online business tech and offers tips on subjects like how to maximize profit and save money.
+The show’s strength is its deep dives into everything customer-centric: acquisition, retention, and loyalty building.
+Beyond its customer-centric point of view, it also features information on the latest online business tech and offers tips on maximizing profit and saving money.

 Hosted by: Eric Fisher